crschnick/pdx_unlimiter/FAQ.md

+### Why should I use this?

+If you are an experienced player of various Paradox games, you probably have encountered the following situations:

+- Playing multiple campaigns interleaved and losing the overview having to
+- Making many different checkpoint saves that you can revert back to in case anything goes wrong and ruins your campaign

+- Wanting to edit a savegame to toy around or experiment because console commands are only limited in their power
+- Using one or more third party tools like an Ironman converter or [savegame converters]()
+- Organizing and cleaning your existing savegame collection ...
+- Waiting to load for the main menu to load

+If you only play one campaign at a time and therefore do not switch between mod configurations, do not make savegame backups to either savescum or protect against data loss, do not use any commonly used third party tools for Paradox games, and never edit your savegames to either experiment or do some multiplayer configuration changes, then you will not gain anything from using the Pdx-Unlimiter.

 ### Is this a replacement for the Paradox Launcher?

 No, since it does not provide a user interface for enabling/disabling/installing